 About the Pakistan Trekking Challenge

-A region of breathtaking nature, Gilgit-Baltistan is home to Fairy Meadows, Nanga Parbat Mountain and Rush Lake.
-All these locations will be on our route as we make our way to our final destination at Rush Peak.
+A region of breathtaking nature, Gilgit-Baltistan is home to Fairy Meadows, Nanga Parbat and Mount Rakaposhi.
+All these locations will be on our route as we make our way to our final destination at Hunza Valley after our descent form Diran base camp.
 This trek will be truly unforgettable, involving days of walking through sublime landscapes and nights of bonding with fellow adventurers over warm food.

 Fairy Meadows: Locally known as Joot, Fairy Meadows is a grassland near the base of Nanga Parbat Mountain, at an altitude of 3250 metres above sea level.
 Fairy Meadows was named thus by German trekkers who fell in love with its enchanting, natural beauty.